curtispuetz/pypp-docs/docs/external_libraries/opengl_example.md

     vbo: GL.GLuint = gl_gen_buffer()  # example special function usage
 ```

-Its not important for now, but the reason we defined these special ones is because the original API for them was not very compatiable for our purposes.
+It's not important for now, but the reason we defined these special ones is that the original API for them was not very compatible with Py++.

 ## Our custom C++ code

-Now lets define some custom C++ code that we need to match to the special functions refered to in the last section.
+Now, let's define some custom C++ code that we need to match the special functions referred to in the last section.
 Under `pypp_opengl/pypp_data/cpp/pypp_opengl` we will add:

 ```cpp
 // custom.h